What is the Illinois Green Schools Project?

 - And more!

-Join the 2024-25 Cohort to be paired with a sustainability professional!
+Join the 2025-26 Cohort to be paired with a sustainability professional!

 Benefits of joining the cohort

-Access a framework to guide your efforts
+Access a framework to help you design a project

 Let us help you get started!
 IGSP is a great catalyst for recruiting school stakeholders to support sustainability efforts, developing student-involved initiatives, or forming an action plan towards future work.